hackbinghamton/CybersecurityWorkshop/SQL Injections/introToSQLInjections.md

 Here, the SQL comment sequence `--` is used to remove the password check by hiding the `AND` clause of the query.
 If there is an existing username `hackbuadmin`, the attacker will login as that user.

 ## Preventing SQL Injection Attacks

+SQL Injection attacks are incredibly common, and have been the driving force behind many of the large data breaches you might have heard about in recent years.
+In 2019, it is reported that 25% of breaches started with an SQL Injection attack.

+The reason SQL Injection attacks are so common is mainly due to two factors:
+* There is a significant prevalence of SQL Injection vulnerabilities throughout many web applications
+* The database(s) vulnerable to SQL Injection attacks contain key information critical to the functionality of the application (meaning that a lot of the data vulnerable to SQL Injection attacks is generally very valuable)

+Most critical SQL Injection flaws within applications are sourced from **dynamic database queries with unregulated user input**.
+One example that comes to mind is the login form above.
+To prevent SQL Injection vulnerabilities, developers need to do one of two things:
+* Stop allowing dynamic queries to be created
+* Prevent malicious user input that can affect an SQL query

+### Specific Solutions
+Let's zero in on the two points made above and discuss how exactly developers can better prevent SQL Injection vulnerabilities from existing in their applications.

+One solution is using a whitelist of accepted user input as opposed to a blacklist or no regulation of input at all.
+While a blacklist can be useful in preventing certain inputs from being executed by attackers, it is far safer to use a whitelist.
+This is because using a whitelist will allow you as the developer to add accepted inputs, which means anything outside of the whitelist will not work.

+Assume, for example, that the input in the login form above whitelisted the use of alphanumerical characters (A-Z, 0-9).
+This means the attacker is extremely limited in their means of performing an SQL Injection attack.
+The same would not be true if a blacklist with `--` characters was made instead, because there are far more ways to perform attacks that are not inclusive to the use of the comment operator.